jeremenichelli/jeremenichelli.github.io/_posts/2017-02-20-react-views-smooth-transitions.md

 }
 ```

-Assuming this component where the views are rendered, we place the `children` prop inside a `TransitionGroup` component so the previously mentioned hooks are called.
+Assuming this is where the views are rendered, we place the `children` prop inside a `TransitionGroup` component so the previously mentioned hooks get called.

 ### Basic animations